shaworth/Spectralight-CNC-Conversion/README.md

 The ISA card has a pair of connectors.<br/>  A DB9 socket (female) connector and a DB25 socket connector.<br/>  Only two pins are exposed on the DB9 so I focused my efforts on the DB25\.

-Decoding the signals between the card and the controller box proved to be much easier than I expected.<br/>  The only odd finding is that many of the signals were inverted.<br/>  Stepper pulses are sent as zero volt pulses with the signal normally held at +5v.<br/>  Once I realized that fact, and knew to look for inverted logic, the work went quickly.<br/>
+Decoding the signals between the card and the controller box proved to be much easier than I expected.<br/>  The only odd finding is that many of the signals were inverted from what I expected.<br/>  Stepper pulses are sent as zero volt pulses with the signal normally held at +5v.<br/>  Once I realized that fact, and knew to look for inverted logic, the work went quickly.<br/>

 The remainder of this site douments the communications interface between the controller and the card.<br/>  It also includes plans for a [parallel port interface cable](spectralight0200parallelportadapter/) that allows control of the mill using a the standard parallel port.